khoa-klaytn/klay-lottery-contracts/lottery/README.md

 ## Description

-A lottery for KLAY tokens built with Chainlink's VRF.
+A lottery for KLAY tokens built with Orakl's VRF.